Sanders, Warren attract presidential speculation with big moves - NewsBreak

 She’s since weighed in on key policy debates and appointments, from the Federal Reserve chairmanship to antitrust issues, without much fanfare.
 More recently, she’s been a leading voice pushing Biden to cancel as much as $50,000 in student loan debt per borrower.

 She has also recently lent her name to several down-ballot candidates up this year: Summer Lee in Pennsylvania’s 12th Congressional District, David Segal in Rhode Island’s 2nd Congressional District and Delia Ramirez in Illinois’s 3rd Congressional District.
-She also endorsed Rep. Anthony Brown (D-Md.) in the state’s attorney general contest.Warren on McCarthy tapes: ‘Kevin McCarthy is a liar and a traitor’
+She also endorsed Rep. Anthony Brown (D-Md.) in the state’s attorney general contest.Jan.
+6 committee says Meadows knew about threat of violence ahead of riot

 Those movements, some progressives argue, are signs that the senator is interested in raising her profile.